« Previous Page

 Call your doctor right away if you have symptoms that could mean your device is not working properly, such as:

 Health professionals who can evaluate symptoms of a fast or irregular heartbeat include:

-supraventricular tachycardia need to see a
+Most people who have supraventricular tachycardia need to see a cardiologist or electrophysiologist for follow-up care.

-for its cause.
+After finding tachycardia, your doctor may need to search for its cause.
 The specific tests needed depend on the particular tachycardia.
+These tests may include:

 Supraventricular tachycardia is usually treated if: